microchip-pic-avr-examples/avr128db48-high-freq-clk-generation-using-pll-and-oschf-mplab/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# High-Frequency clock signal generation for TCD using PLL and Internal High-Frequency RC Oscillator (OSCHF) using AVR128DB48
+#  High-Frequency Clock Signal Generation for TCD using PLL and Internal High-Frequency RC Oscillator (OSCHF) using AVR128DB48

-This code example demonstrates usage of PLL feature of AVR128DB48 MCU to generate high-frequency clock to TCD peripheral of the AVR Dx family of microcontrollers.
-In this code example, the PLL module is supplied with internal high-frequency RC oscillator (OSCHF) as input to generate 48MHz clock at its output.
-The generated 48MHz clock is fed as clock input to the TCD peripheral.
+This code example shows how the PLL feature of AVR128DB48 generates a high-frequency clock signal for the TCD peripheral of the AVR Dx family.
+In this code example, the PLL module is supplied with an OSCHF as input, to generate 48 MHz clock at its output.
+The generated 48 MHz clock signal is used as a clock input by the TCD peripheral.

 ## Introduction

-To support the real world control applications, various features are incorporated in the microcontrollers.
-One such field is a high speed PWM signal generation with good resolution which forms the basis of various power stage control applications like audio amplifiers, SMPS, LED Lighting, Pulse Power conversions, H bridge drive, equalization networks, volume controls and much more.
-The clock signal will govern the conversion rate of data, clock speed and even the accuracy (in terms of waveform generation).
+To support the control applications, various features are incorporated in the microcontrollers.
+The high-speed PWM signal has a resolution that benefits the audio amplifiers, SMPS, LED Lighting, Pulse Power conversions, H-bridge drive, equalization networks, volume controls and much more.
+The clock signal controls the conversion rate of data, clock speed and accuracy (in terms of waveform generation).

-The AVR128DB48 microcontrollers of the AVR® DB family have an internal high frequency oscillator (OSCHF) that supports output frequencies up to 24MHz, to support the range of frequencies.
+The AVR128DB48 microcontrollers of the AVR® DB family have an internal high-frequency oscillator (OSCHF), which maintains outputs frequencies up to 24 MHz and supports the range of frequencies.
 This device supports a simplified set of features.
 It includes the Timer/Counter type D (TCD) which is a high-performance waveform generator.
 It contains compare logic that generates two independent outputs.
 OSCHF can be used as a main clock, peripheral clock or also as an input to the Phased Lock Loop (PLL).
 The PLL can be used to increase the frequency of the clock source.
 This code example demonstrates a high frequency clock signal generation for TCD peripheral using PLL and OSCHF as its clock input.
 The PWM signals WOA and WOB are generated with different Set and Clear timings and can be observed on any oscilloscope.

 ## Useful Links